ryancarr/htb-writeups/red-team/Fawn/Fawn.md

 ```

 - **Open Port(s):** 21/tcp - FTP
+> [!note]
-![note]Nmap noted that anonymous ftp login is allowed.
+> Nmap noted that anonymous ftp login is allowed.
 On a properly secured system a username and password would be required for login.

 ---